sigdev2/newave/README.md

 # Pedefined macros

-If not flag use onle in alias space.
+If not flag use only in alias space.

  - **\_\_DIR\_\_** - full file path
  - **\_\_FILENAME\_\_** - full file name